zcash/librustzcash/zcash_history/README.md

 # License

-`zcash_mmr` is distributed under the terms of both the MIT license and the Apache License (Version 2.0), at your choice.
+`zcash_history` is distributed under the terms of both the MIT license and the Apache License (Version 2.0), at your choice.

 See LICENSE-APACHE, and LICENSE-MIT for details.